- About Us

 Anti-Bullying Quality Mark

-We are in the process of pursuing the Anti-Bullying Quality Mark (ABQM).
+In March 2018 we were awarded the Anti-Bullying Quality Mark award.
 This is a national award that enables schools to demonstrate to students, parents, OFSTED and others that the safety of students is taken seriously and bullying is not tolerated.

 Achieving the award demonstrates that